TryEnlight/tryenlight.github.io/_posts/2017-08-02-neural-network.md

     self.backward(X, y, o)
 </pre>

-To run the network, all we have to do is to run `train` function.
+To run the network, all we have to do is to run the `train` function.
 Of course, we'll want to do this multiple, or maybe thousands, of times.
 So, we'll use a for loop.

 <pre class="prettyprint linenums">
 NN = Neural_Network()